Nutrition, B.S.Nutr./M.S. - Coordinated Program in Dietetics (5-Year)

 Program Goals

-Goal 1: Prepare graduates to become competent entry-level dietetic practitioners through successful completion of the Coordinated Program.
+Goal 1: Prepare graduates to become competent entry-level dietetic practitioners through successful completion of the Coordinated Program/Master of Science in Nutrition and Dietetics Practice.

 Objectives: